Dreaght/gpu-screen-recorder-ui/README.md

 # Installation
 If you are using an Arch Linux based distro then you can find gpu screen recorder ui on aur under the name gpu-screen-recorder-ui (`yay -S gpu-screen-recorder-ui`).\
 If you are running another distro then you can run `sudo ./install.sh`, but you need to manually install the dependencies, as described below.\
-You can also install gpu screen recorder from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder).
-This flatpak includes both this UI and gpu-screen-recorder so no need to install that first.
+You can also install gpu screen recorder from [flathub](https://flathub.org/apps/details/com.dec05eba.gpu_screen_recorder) which includes this UI.

 # Dependencies
 GPU Screen Recorder UI uses meson build system so you need to install `meson` to build GPU Screen Recorder UI.